alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-fragment-transitions-part2.md

 At this point, you are probably wondering what specific role do transition groups provide in this case.
 Put simply, transition groups allow us to animate `ViewGroup`s as single entities during an Activity Transition.
 If a `ViewGroup`'s [`isTransitionGroup()`][isTransitionGroup] method returns `true`, then the `ViewGroup` will be added to the list of transitioning views and all of its children views will be animated together as a single element during the animation.
 Otherwise, the recursion will continue and the `ViewGroup`'s transitioning children views will be acted upon independently throughout the transition.<sup><a href="#footnote1" id="ref1">1</a></sup>

-As an example, take a look once again at the content transitions in **Figure 2.1** above.
+As an example, take a look once again at the content transitions in **Video 2.1** above.
 Notice how the user avatar elements animate into the screen individually during the enter transition, but exit the scene together with their parent `ViewGroup` during the return transition.
 In order to achieve this effect, the Google Play Games app sets the parent `ViewGroup` to be a transition group _only_ during the return transition, making it appear as if the activity is splitting in half when the user navigates back.

 ### Conclusion